sshahidul29/Strategic-HR-Data-Transformation-Analytics-and-Migration/README.md

 ## ETL Pipeline was built in Visual Studio using SSIS

-- The project aimed to create an ETL (Extract, Transform, Load) pipeline for data extraction, transformation, and loading into SQL Server Databases from the flat-file (CSV) and OLDBE sources.
+- The project aimed to create an ETL (Extract, Transform, Load) pipeline for data extraction, transformation, and loading into SQL Server Databases from the flat file (CSV).
-- Designed SQL Server Integration Service (SSIS) packages and wrote T-SQL scripts for extraction, transformation, and loading (ETL) of data from different data sources to ODS, ODS to a staging area and subsequently to the data warehouse.
+- Designed SQL Server Integration Service (SSIS) packages and wrote T-SQL scripts for extraction, transformation, and loading (ETL) of data from flat file (CSV) to a staging area and subsequently to the data warehouse.
 - Created a metric table for an audit of Source Count, Pre-Count, Destination Count, and Post Count for ODS, Source Count, and Destination Count Staging database, and Pre, Current, Post, Type1, and Type2 Counts for EDW using the Control framework database.
 - Implemented server agent for automated data loading and scheduling.